seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 3. Decremented (--a) double fieldupper (contains()) -> KILLED:

 This mutation pre-incremented the value called upper in our contains method.
-This mutation was killed because our tests accounted for
+This mutation was killed because our tests accounted for this change in the variable when this method gets tested.

 4. Greater than to equal -> KILLED (intersects()):